Take part in arthritis research

 How can I find a study I can take part in?

-You can also ask your doctor, nurse or healthcare professional about clinical trials or other health and care studies.
+You can ask your doctor, nurse or healthcare professional about clinical trials or other health and care studies.

 Finally, you can visit the “Be Part of Research” website to explore a wide range of projects who need people to take part.